 Fifth, in the same way that builders often have captive lenders, they also are likely to have affiliated closing companies.
 Again, you have the right to shop around for your own closing agent.

 Today's mortgage rates remain low, under four percent for 30-year fixed loans as of this writing.
-Keep in mind that for new construction, you may not be able to lock until your home nears completion.Click to see today's rates (Sep 24th, 2017)
+Keep in mind that for new construction, you may not be able to lock until your home nears completion.Verify your new rate (Nov 23rd, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.